-I have always found foundations really hit and miss, but these 4 that have been a dream to use.
-Let’s dive right in!
+I have always found foundations really hit and miss, but these 4 have been a dream to use, so let’s just dive right in.
+Shall we?

 Disclaimer: This post contains affiliate links which allows me to earn a small commission if you use the provided links to make a purchase.
 You will not be charged any extra.
 These links are marked with a *